 Lahpet Covent Garden

 Shake Shack Covent Garden is the very first branch of the American burger joint when they first arrived across the pond.
-Very soon after, Shake Shack expanded with multiple locations across London and offer halal chicken for all branches.
-However, options are still rather limited and there are definitely better halal-friendly fried chicken burgers around the area.
-But do keep an eye out for any seasonal specials which are sometimes worth a try!
+Now they are everywhere across London and offer halal chicken for all branches.

-Everyone loves Christopher’s famous Chocolate Brioche French Toast and it is regarded as one of the best French toasts in London.
-Desserts aside, Christopher’s also offers both halal Wagyu Burger and halal Australian Wagyu Rump Steak.
+Everyone loves Christopher’s famous Chocolate Brioche French Toast.
+Desserts aside, Christopher’s also offers halal Wagyu Burger and halal Australian Wagyu Rump Steak.
 They usually stock halal chicken, but just in case, you can pre-order beforehand for your visit.
 Also available for pre-order is halal lamb (48 hours in advance required).